- Download our Moving to Bahrain Guide (PDF)

 Taxis in Bahrain

 Taxis are reliable and plentiful in Bahrain's main city centres.
-Bahrain taxi fares are more expensive than taxi fares in the UAE and some expats find prices to be exorbitant.
-If using a taxi, expats should make sure that taxi drivers have their meters on at all times.
+Fares are expensive, and taxi drivers may try to further overcharge expats if they think they can get away with it.
+Expats should therefore make sure that taxi drivers have their meters on at all times.

 Driving in Bahrain

 Most expats living in Bahrain have a car.
-In the heat of the summer, air-conditioned transport is essential even to pop to the local shop.
+In the heat of the summer, air-conditioned transport is essential even to drive to the local shop.

 Driving in Bahrain is on the right-hand side of the road and traffic is commonly regulated by roundabouts.
 Road signs are usually in both Arabic and English, and roads are generally well maintained.

 Cycling in Bahrain

-Although there is a lack of cycling infrastructure in Bahrain, the island is home to a handful of cycling groups, including an expat cycling group.
+Although there is a lack of cycling infrastructure in Bahrain, the island is home to a handful of cycling groups.
 Bahrain's small size should make commuting by bicycle easy, but it can get unbearably hot and the roads are filled with unpredictable and dangerous driving, making this a far from ideal form of commute.